isomerpages/nlb-biblioasia/_videos/From Book to Cook/Tapioca Tales.md

 <div style="background-color: white;">Lee Geok Boi’s homemade tapioca and sweet potato noodles with clams.</div>

 #### **Recipes**
-Geok Boi's recipes are inspired by tapioca noodles that were [sold during wartime](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/syonantimes19440404-1.2.19), and memories of her father's tapioca dessert.
+Geok Boi's recipes are inspired by tapioca noodles, which were sold and distributed as rations during the Japanese Occupation, and memories of her father's tapioca dessert.
+Tapioca, as well as sweet potato, replaced rice as a staple during the war, because it was an easy crop to cultivate and took only three months to mature.

 <b>Tapioca noodles</b>
 <br>Makes about 500 g of noodles, serves 4